MichaelMacaulay/Morpho-Docs/Doc.md

 ---

-If a Subgraph is not already indexing the data you need, you can also build a Subgraph in ~5 minutes.
+If a Subgraph is not already indexing the data you need, you can also create your own custom Subgraph in ~5 minutes.

 ## Building a Subgraph